 Not everyone sleeping rough who is offered accommodation accepts it.
 We work hard to encourage rough sleepers to leave the streets and we will keep on meeting people until they take up offers of accommodation.

 Thames Reach will never give up on anyone no matter how difficult their situation may be, our staff and services will work with an individual for as long as it takes to get them out of the cold.

-If you see anyone sleeping rough in London, please contact Streetlink.
+If you see anyone sleeping rough in London, please contact Streetlink, via phone or their app.
 You can use their website to alert outreach workers to the location of a rough sleeper.
 Staff will respond to your referral and work to bring people into the warmth.